Showing posts with label brain. Show all posts

 CH

 Back, DNA; red, long noncoding RNA; green, transcription complex.
-I am assuming that transcription initiation involves a DNA-RNA triplex, but this is not essential to the theory.
-Imagine that a loop closes through an RNA running from bottom to top.
+A loop closes through an RNA running from bottom to top (not shown).

 The junk-DNA concept is quite dead, killed by the finding that the noncoding sections (sections that do not specify functional proteins) have base-pair sequences that are highly conserved in evolution and are therefore doing something useful.